 If you love wine it's perfect - close to Bordeaux and Cognac......buy wines or cognac direct from local producers, learn about wine production at the fantastic new wine museum in Bordeaux, visit the Maison du Vin in Blaye for advice about wines to buy, eat at great local restaurants, bbq your finds from one of the many local markets........or you could just relax on the beach......

-A well equipped kitchen, your own courtyard garden with bbq, access to the orchard field to watch the sunset (glass of wine obligatory!), bikes to cycle the local lanes, and a swimming pool........live the French dream....
+A well equipped kitchen, your own courtyard garden with BBQ, access to the orchard field to watch the sunset (glass of wine obligatory!), bikes to cycle the local lanes, and a 10 x 5m (shared) swimming pool........live the French dream....

 Set in a farming peaceful farming hamlet but only 2.5km to the nearest town, 35 minutes to the beach, Bordeaux and Cognac close by and easy access to the motorway makes this an ideal location.

-For May and June our minimum stay is 2 nights - from July onwards the minimum stay increases to 4 nights (price per night is the weekly price divided by 7).
+For April, May, June and September our minimum stay is 2 nights - for July and August the minimum stay increases to 4 nights (price per night is the weekly price divided by 7).

-The open plan kitchen has a 4 ring gas hob, electric oven, kettle, microwave, fridge, freezer, wine fridge, washing machine, iron, ironing board and airing rack.
+The open plan kitchen has a 4 ring gas hob, electric oven, kettle, microwave, fridge, freezer, washing machine, iron, ironing board and airing rack.

 The breakfast bar is an upcycled wine press and the dining table a recycled cable reel.